ybwang119/label_recovery/readme.md

 # **[ICLR 2024] Towards Elminating Hard Label Constraints in Gradient Inverision Attacks**
-This is the official repositaory for this accepted poster.
+This is the official repository for this accepted poster.

 arxiv link: